orbs-network/lean-helix-go/spec/lean-helix-readme.md

 #### BlockUtils
 * `RequestNewBlock(height, prevBlockHash) : block` - called by the OneHeight logic, returns a block interface with a block proposal.
 This block will then go through consensus.
 * `ValidateBlock(height, block) : is_valid` - called by the OneHeight logic.
+Validates the block structure and content.
+Note: this could include the timestamp - whithin acceptable range of local clock.
-* `CalcBlockHash(height, block) : block_hash` - called by the OneHeight logic, the consumer service uses its hashing scheme to calculate the hash on a block.
+* `CalcBlockHash(height, block) : block_hash` - called by the OneHeight logic, the consumer service uses its hashing scheme to calculate the hash on a block (commitment on block content and structure).

 #### Membership
 * `MyID(height) : member` - obtain unique identifier for the node, used in consensus process.